model-checking/verify-rust-std/doc/src/general-rules.md

 You can apply to be part of the committee by submitting a pull request that adds your github login name to the pull_request.toml file.

-For example, add @rahulku without @ to the committee member's list,
+For example, if your user login is @rahulku, add the login without @ to the committee member's list,
 ```
 [committee]
 members = [